ANNUAL RENEWAL ASSESSMENT

 Coordination with Other Services

-Annual assessments often reveal needs for additional services:
+Annual assessment renewals often reveal needs for additional services:

 - Change in Condition Assessment if significant decline is identified